shun-li-casia/robotics_sdk_tda4vm/docker/README.md

     user@pc:~$ ssh root@<TDA4_IP_address>
     ```
     **Note**: It is recommended to use a *static* IP for the TDA4 EVM to make ROS network setting easy.<br />
-    You can consider using VS Code with "remote development extension pack" for better experience, in a similar way as described in [this section of Edge AI documentation](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_00_01_10/exports/docs/getting_started.html#connect-remotely) [TODO: update the URL]
+    You can consider using VS Code with "remote development extension pack" for better experience, in a similar way as described in [this section of Edge AI documentation](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_01_00_02/exports/docs/getting_started.html#connect-remotely).

 ### 2.3.
 Initial Setup to Use the Robotics SDK
 ### 2.3.1 On the TDA4 Target